ceph/ceph/doc/radosgw/multitenancy.rst

 TBD -- don't forget to explain the function of
        rgw keystone implicit tenants = true
        in commit e9259486decab52a362443d3fd3dec33b0ec654f
+       [ There is a description of this in keystone.rst ]

 Notes and known issues
 ----------------------